serversideup/amplitudejs/docs/DOCUMENTATION.md

 This shuffle button contains the attribute that defines the playlist key.
 This will shuffle only the playlist defined.

 #### Repeat Button
-The repeat button, when active, will repeat the current song when the song has ended.
+The repeat button, when active, will repeat the entire songs array when the there are no songs.
 This is a global level element.
 The button can be styled based off of the state of the classes applied to the button.
 When repeat is not on, the button will have a class of 'amplitude-repeat-off' applied to the element and when repeat is on, the class 'amplitude-repeat-on' applied to the class.